andkret/Kestra-Workflow-Orchestration/README.md

 Follow the steps in the [official installation guide](https://minikube.sigs.k8s.io/docs/start/) for your operating system, architecture and installer type.

 ### Install Kubernetes tools (kubectl)
+(This actually got installed with Minikube for me -Andreas)

 Access the [official docs](https://kubernetes.io/docs/tasks/tools/) to get the most up to date setup steps for your operating system.